 - Turn the heat off and leave the cheesecake in the oven for several hours after it is done.
 Cheesecakes that cool slowly are much less likely to crack.

 There are lots of steps to making a turtle cheesecake.
 You can speed up the process by taking a few shortcuts:

 - Buy pecan pieces instead of pecan halves.
 This will save you time chopping the pecans or food processing them.

 - Use store-bought caramel sauce instead of making your own.
 Yes, you could make homemade caramel sauce, and it would be delicious.
 But, you are already making a layered cheesecake, so you totally get a pass if you just buy the sauce.
 I like to splurge for an all-natural caramel sauce since it uses the same ingredients that I would use if I made it from scratch.

 - Use store-bought chocolate sauce.
 Making ganache doesn’t take much time at all, but sometimes there is only so much you feel like doing.
 It’s totally OK to use store-bought chocolate sauce on this cheesecake.
 You can find it near the ice cream in most grocery stores.

-- For the ultimate cheat, make cheesecake cookies instead and decorate them turtle-style.
+- For the ultimate cheat, make cream cheese cookies instead and decorate them turtle-style.
 They aren’t nearly as decadent, but they are still delicious!